raj9anand/RTLTOGDSII/README.md

 # RTLTOGDSII
-This repostry contains the the tcl commands used in RTL to GDSII of mod10 Counter.
+This repostory contains the the tcl commands used in RTL to GDSII of mod10 Counter.